panzerdp/dmitripavlutin.com/content/posts/054-react-usestate/index.md

 The first argument of `useState(initialState)` is the initial state.
 Simple as is.

 In the beginning, the bulb is switched off.
-That means the bulb switch state should be initialized with `false`:
+Reflected into state it should be initialized with `false`:

 ```jsx {4}
 import React, { useState } from 'react';